CAN THE MIND BE EVER SILENT?

 Facilitator: Mukesh Gupta has been exploring the teachings of J. Krishnamurti, Buddha and other great teachers for more than two decades.
 He was associated with holding retreats and dialogues for twenty years at the Krishnamurti Centre in Varanasi, India.
 He is a traveler at heart and regularly facilitates self-enquiry retreats, workshops and dialogues around fundamental questions of life as a friend and a fellow-traveler in India, Europe, Israël, US, Canada and wherever he is invited.
 He believes in exploring a deep non-authoritarian meditative process of dialogue based on mutual love, respect and a quality of silence as a way to create a peaceful, non-violent society.

-Minimum number of participants 9, maximum participants for this online retreat: 20 (Registration on first-cum-first-served basis)
+Maximum participants for this retreat: 20 (Registration on first-cum-first-served basis)

 Teaching of the Retreat is Dana based!